 Using a letting agent

-I’ve written before about landlords not needing to use a letting agent.
+I’ve written before about landlords using a letting agent.

 Costs of a full management service